The phase of the electromagnetic form factor of the pion

 The electromagnetic form factor of the pion encapsulates important aspects of hadron dynamics.
 In particular, it enters in the dispersive reconstruction of a variety of hadronic electromagnetic form factors, see for instance Refs.~\cite{Blatnik:1978wj,Hanhart:2013vba,Moussallam:2013una,Hoferichter:2014vra, Colangelo:2015ama,Hoferichter:2016duk,Alarcon:2018irp,Danilkin:2018qfn,Stamen:2022uqh,Holz:2022hwz}.
 Furthermore, by virtue of Watson's final-state theorem, its phase identifies below inelasticities with the $P$-wave $\pi\pi$ phase shift modulo isospin-breaking (IB) corrections.
 Such a phase is ubiquitous in many hadronic quantities at low energies once the machinery of dispersion relations is employed.
 In summary, this form factor encodes relevant universal effects in low-energy QCD, and provides as such valuable information for hadronic physics.

 While the absolute value of the pion form factor can be accessed at $e^+e^-$ colliders in the $e^+e^- \to \pi^+\pi^-$ reaction in the time-like region, its phase is not directly measurable.
 Nonetheless such a phase can be inferred using long-known dispersion relations involving the modulus of the form factor along the unitarity cut~\cite{Truong:1968,Truong:1969gr,Geshkenbein:1969bb,Cronstrom:1973wr,Geshkenbein:1988ef,Geshkenbein:1998gu} (see also \cite{Bowcock:1968txb,Okubo:1973idq,Leutwyler:2002hm}).
-Seemingly, this possibility to obtain the $P$-wave $\pi\pi$ phase shift has fallen into oblivion with the advent of the modern and precise extractions based on Roy equations~\cite{Garcia-Martin:2011iqs,Caprini:2011ky}.
-Motivated by the dense and precise data that is available from modern $e^+e^- \to \pi^+\pi^-$ analysis, we reconsider such possibility with the aid of modulus dispersion relations that have an improved convergence with respect to previous studies, carefully assessing on convergence.
-Note this study provides a unique opportunity to access the region above inelastic thresholds up to $\sqrt{s}=3$~GeV, where the phase of the form factor no longer identifies with that of the $P$-wave $\pi\pi$ scattering one, and where information is scarce.
+Seemingly, this possibility to obtain the $P$-wave $\pi\pi$ phase shift has fallen into oblivion with the advent of the modern and precise extractions based on Roy equations~\cite{Ananthanarayan:2000ht,Garcia-Martin:2011iqs,Caprini:2011ky}.
+Motivated by the dense and precise data that is available from modern $e^+e^- \to \pi^+\pi^-$ analysis, we reconsider such possibility with the aid of modulus dispersion relations that have an improved convergence with respect to previous studies, carefully assessing on convergence and the impact of potential zeroes of the form factor.
+Note that this study provides a unique opportunity to access the region above inelastic thresholds up to $\sqrt{s}=3$~GeV, where the phase of the form factor no longer identifies with that of the $P$-wave $\pi\pi$ scattering one, and where information is scarce.